top of page

 Three-Month Recommendation

 We strongly recommend committing to at least three months.
 Consistency is essential for confidence, safety, and skill development.
+Email clipclop@clipclop.ca before midnight of the last day of the month.

 How Clip Clop “Months” Work